-Are baby names getting too creative?
+Are baby names in this generation getting too creative and odd?

 My name is Christy.
 I have a fairly common name.
 Still, I can’t even count the number of times someone has asked what my real name is.
 Everyone assumes that Christy is short for Christina or Christine or something.
 Sorry to disappoint, but Christy is short for Christy.
 Along with that is the constant misspelling.
 Christy, Christie, Kristy, Kristi, Kristie, etc….the list continues on.